jaymcgavren/presentations/go/gophercon/2019/beginners_training/slides.md

 ## Exercise

-TODO update Rectangle with Scale(factor float64) method that modifies Length and Width

 ``` go
 // Here's our version of the Rectangle type from a prior exercise.
 Add a
 // Scale method that accepts a float64 value representing the factor to